system76/tech-docs/src/models/darp6/external-overview.md

 ## LED indicators

-The Bonobo WS has the following LED indicators:
+The Darter Pro has the following LED indicators:

 |Icon                                    |Color          |Description                                      |
 |----------------------------------------|---------------|-------------------------------------------------|